Styling XML with CSS

 <div class="album"> <h1>Funkentelechy Vs. The Placebo Syndrome</h1> <p class="artist">Parliament</p> <p class="year">1976</p> <p class="funkativity">This album has a funkativity rating of 10/10</p> </div>

-?".
-I'm pretty sure the answer is no. However, the HTML engine has no idea how to display an artist
+Now the question is, "is h1 a better tagname for the artist of the album than artist?".
+I'm pretty sure the answer is no. However, the HTML engine has no idea how to display an artist tag - it treats every unknown tag like a span tag.

 The pure CSS method

-XML block makes just as much sense as reading the rendered HTML version.
+So display information has to come from somewhere else.
+Some people may find the idea of markup depending entirely on CSS for display abhorrent.
+I do not.
+I maintain that reading the source of the album XML block makes just as much sense as reading the rendered HTML version.
 And screenreaders...if I was a screenreader I'd want concise and descriptive XML, rather than having to wade through a bunch of HTML crap.
 And let's be real: everyone's web client supports CSS.

 Styling XML with CSS is actually very simple and very robust.
 The first thing to understand is that HTML is just a custom namespace of XML.
 The second thing to understand is you can have multiple namespaces present in any XML document.
 That means you can use both HTML and, say, a custom namespace...which you can define and set styling rules.